amol-/depot/docs/database.rst

 apart from the file itself which is accessible through the ``.file`` property, it provides additional attributes described into the :class:`.UploadedFile` documentation itself.

-Most important property is probably ``.url`` property which provides an URL where the file can be accessed in case the storage supports HTTP or the :class:`.DepotMiddleware` is available in your WSGI application.
+Most important property is probably the ``.url`` property which provides an URL where the file can be accessed in case the storage supports HTTP or the :class:`.DepotMiddleware` is available in your WSGI application.